lzcaisg/reinforcement_trader/from github/Stock-Trading-Environment/output/intro.md

 8. Use backward window, Use Actual Profit as reward,
    Train: 2004.01-2013.12 50k, Test: 2015.01-2019.12,

-8. Use backward window, Use Actual Profit as reward,
+9. Use backward window, Use Actual Profit as reward,
    Train: 2004.01-2013.12 100k, Test: 2015.01-2019.12,

+10. Same as 9, add Detailed Record Output for each day in each test